Lucky920487/PROJECT-MOVIES/README.md

-# 🎬 Movie Recommender System
+# 🎬 Movies Recommender System

 This is a content-based movie recommendation system built with Python and Streamlit.
 It recommends 5 similar movies based on your selected movie using cosine similarity and TMDB data.